hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 # Terminology

-* Attestation: An important cryptographic feature of Trusted Execution Environments by which the hardware can reliably state exactly what software it is running.
-This statement is signed by the hardware so that anyone reading it can verify that the statement came from an actual valid and up-to-date TEE.
-The Attestation can cover both the software portion of the TEE itself as well as any program to be run in it.
-This attestation takes the form of a "quote" containing (among other things) a measurement of the code and data in the TEE and its software version number, which is signed by the TEE and can be verified by anyone using well known Public Key Infrastructure technology.

 * Trusted Execution Environment (TEE): The isolated secure environment in which programs run in encrypted memory, unreadable even by privileged users or system processes.
 FPC chaincodes run in TEEs.

+* Hardware-based Attestation: An important cryptographic feature of Trusted Execution Environments by which the hardware produces a verifiable signed statement about the software that it is running.
+The signature verification allows to establish trust in the genuiness of the TEE, while the statement verification allows to establish trust in the executed software.
+Typical signature verifications involve a PKI where the ultimate root of trust it the hardware manufacturer.

 * Enclave: The TEE technology used for the initial release of FPC will be Intel&reg; SGX.
 In SGX terminology a TEE is called an _enclave_.
 In this document and in general, the terms TEE and Enclave are considered interchangeable.
 Intel&reg; SGX is the first TEE technology supported as, to date, it is the only TEE with mature support for remote attestation as required by the FPC integrity architecture.
 However, our architecture is generic enough to also allow other implementations based on AMD SEV-SNP, ARM TrustZone, or other TEEs.

-Note on Terminology: The current feature naming scheme includes several elements that originated in Intel&reg; SGX and therefore use the formerly proprietary term Enclave rather than TEE.
-Earlier versions of this RFC stated an aim to replace the term Enclave with TEE, but since then the two terms have come to be accepted as interchangeable.
-We therefore decided not to try to expunge the term, but to use it as the industry has begun to do, to refer to various TEEs.
+Note on Terminology: The current feature naming scheme includes several elements that originated in Intel&reg; SGX.
+Today, terms like "Enclave" are widely accepted and used to refer to a generic TEE, rather than a specific technology.
 The project team currently participates in the new Confidential Computing Consortium which aims to promote standards for deployment of workloads across TEEs/Enclaves, and we intend to align with their terminology as it evolves.